mozilla/anodejsholidayseason/fully_loaded_node.md

 ### The Question of *Grace*

 Compute cluster manages a bit more than just process spawning and message passing.
-It knows how much work is running, and knows emperically how long work takes to finish on average.
+It knows how much work is running, and knows empirically how long work takes to finish on average.
 These bits allow us to reliably predict how long a new bit of work will take to finish.

-When we combine this knowledge with a client supplied parameter, `max_request_time`, it becomes possible to pre-emptively fail on requests that are likely to take longer than allowable.
+When we combine this knowledge with a client supplied parameter, `max_request_time`, it becomes possible to preemptively fail on requests that are likely to take longer than allowable.

 This feature let's you easily map a user experience requirement into